 Historical records indicate that making of cheese dates back over 4,000 years.
-Although nobody knows how the first cheese was created.
+Although nobody knows how the first Margate Wildlife Removal was created.
 A theory that through the transportation of milk in bladders made of ruminants.
 The definition of a ruminant is an even-toed ungulate mammal that chews cud regurgitated out of its rumen.
 Storing the milk in such a manner would cause it to coagulate separation into curds and whey.
 Though the original process may not be known by the time of the Roman Empire the art is now a highly valued process throughout Europe the Middle East.
 Countless varieties of cheese were produced and traded across the Roman Empire.
 Many kinds of cheese that are well known today were first produced and recorded in the late middle ages like cheddar in the 1500’s Parmigiano-Reggiano in 1957, Gouda in 1697 and Camembert in 1791.

 In its early days of creation, it remained a local product simply identified by the source in which it was made.
 British cheese manufacturing began about 2,000 years back in Pre-Roman times.
 Cheshire and Lancashire are just two that evolved into what we recognize today.
 As in France most of the cheese making was localized and performed by farmers in addition to in monasteries.
 Switzerland, of course, is famous for its cheese, Emmental is a firm cheese with a pale yellow color and buttery, mildly sharp flavor.
 Emmental features the characteristic holes typical of swiss cheese.